crlsrgz/Quiz-ES/README.md

 # Small quiz game

 This is a game made to learn React and tailwindcss.
-The goal of the application are, simplicity in function and in udability
+The goal of the application is simplicity in function and in usability.

+Author: CrlsRgz